 2025-2026 Team

-Through volunteering at local hospitals, we identified a need for comfort items for children receiving healthcare--especially in rural areas of Virginia.
+Through volunteer work with local hospitals, we identified a need for comfort items and supplies for children receiving healthcare--especially in rural areas of Virginia.
 We researched the following:

 Changes to Medicare and Medicaid had impacted health services, with several rural Virginia hospitals considered at risk.